Jupyter notebooks

 )

-descriptors = soap.create(frames)
+descriptors = soap.create(structures)

 # Apply KPCA